Company History

 1922

 The British Broadcasting Corporation (BBC) airs its first daily radio service.
 Western Electric, whose operations in the British Isles date back to 1883, helped organize the BBC.
 In Japan, the Nippon Electric Corporation (NEC) continues a partnership with Western Electric begun in 1899.
-By partnering with rapidly industrializing nations, Western Electric proves itself global leader in quality.
+By partnering with rapidly industrializing nations, Western Electric proves itself as a global leader in quality.

 1925